OCA/server-tools/base_jsonify/README.rst

 Which allows to add external data from the context or transform the dictionary if necessary.
 Similarly if given for a field the resolver evaluates the result.

-It is possible for an alias to end with a '*': in that case the result is put into a list.
+It is possible for a target to end with a '*': in that case the result is put into a list.

 .. code-block:: python